 These gigs are intentionally focused and affordable.
-They help authors get used to paying you for your time and services, perfect for doing better in contest submissions and publisher pitches.
+They help authors get used to paying mentors for time and services, perfect for doing better in contest submissions and publisher pitches.

-PROFESSIONAL SERVICES: On your own website (or you can use gigs too!), you set up your more expensive and intensive services.
-These are the most valuable to you, since you will spend the most time with authors and their works.
+PROFESSIONAL SERVICES: On mentors’ own websites, they offer more extensive services.
+These are the most valuable to authors, since mentors will spend the most time with them and their works.